dmerejkowsky/blog/content/post/2017-09-17-why-you-should-try-tdd.md

 ## Don't Give Up

-My main advice here is to not give up too soon.
 The only way to get good at TDD is by practicing.
-It will take you quite some time before you experience all the nice things I talked about in the previous paragraphs, so *please* don't give up too soon.
+It will take you quite some time before you experience all the nice things I talked about in the previous paragraphs, but I'm convinced they are worth it.
+So *please* don't give up too soon.

 ## Beware of caveats